 The Machine Fly / Pec Deck Fly

-The benefits of the machine fly are that you have constant tension on your pecs throughout the entire range of motion and you have good leverage to use heavy weights, making this a great exercise for building up the size of your chest.
+The machine chest fly is arguably the best isolation lift for guys with stubborn chests.
+The benefits of the machine fly are that they put constant tension on your pecs throughout the entire range of motion and you have good leverage to use heavy weights, making this a great exercise for building up the size of your chest.

 I’m tempted to say that this is the best isolation exercise for your chest, but some argue that because the bar path is fixed, your stabilizer muscles won’t be stimulated, and as a result, your chest muscles won’t gain as much functional strength.
 On the other hand, it’s your shoulder muscles that do most of the stabilization work, so when you do a fly with a fixed bar path, it allows you to better isolate your pecs (study).
 Furthermore, because the lift is so incredibly simple, you can focus purely on squeezing your pecs.